 PCI compliance ensures that the software provider follows regulations enforced by the Payment Card Industry which is the organization governing digital transactions by setting regulatory standards.
 Since your donors are submitting their critical data i.e. their bank details to the software provider, you must choose one which has the necessary security measures in place.
 By confirming that the text to give solution is PCI compliant, you’re making sure that user data is handled in the right manner with the risk of fraud being reduced greatly.
 Besides, if your nonprofit isn’t using a t2g solution with these security measures in place, you’re liable to attract fines.

 What Extra services do they provide?

 Depending upon the platform, your nonprofit would potentially need assistance when it comes to installing the product, integrating it with your CRM, or actively using it.
 While some vendors would provide comprehensive and personalized one-on-one services, others may only provide documentation or demo videos on their website.
 They may even charge extra for providing additional training requirements.
-Be aware of the sort of assistance they provide.

 Apart from this, check if they have other features such as:

 - Recurring Donations: This is an important feature which can boost your donations in the long run.
 The best part is users can donate as little or as much as they’d like, with vendors offering options to donate weekly, monthly, quarterly, or just one-time.
 Similar to what QGiv does:

 - Auto Reminders: This is a useful option and comes into play when a donor texts the keyword to you and gets the donation link, but doesn’t make the donation.
 In this case, some providers have auto reminders which get sent in the days following their pledge so that they can fulfill the donation.
 This boosts gift fulfillment by a huge 84%!
 Similar to what MobileCause offers.